makersacademy/shop-manager-challenge/README.md

 I chose a many-to-many relationship between orders and items.
 One order can have many items and one item can also be found in many orders.

 Currently, the program works pretty well.
-It still lacks some features such as input validity check but most of invalid inputs has been handled and it should run smoothly as long as the user follows the instructions.
+It still lacks some features such as input validity check but most of invalid inputs has been handled and it should run smoothly as long as the user follows the instructions and interact with existing data in database.
+Unfortunately there is no manual 'exit program' option for now for testing purposes.

 If you happen to play around with the program, any feedbacks or bugs report will be highly appreciated :D I will be working on polishing this program as soon as I can find some spare time.